pottekkat/personal-website/content/posts/the-fastest-way-to-board-an-airplane/index.md

 3. **Right** side, **odd** rows.
 4. **Left** side, **odd** rows.

-Within each group, windows board first, then middle, then aisle.
+Within each group, passengers line up freely.
 This isn’t the logically perfect version, but at least parents can board with their kids now.

 {{< rawhtml >}}
 <div id="sim-steffen-mod" class="bsim-wrapper">